 - Determine the platforms your community uses.
-If you limit yourself to one or two platforms, you could be missing out on a lot of online engagement.
 Focus your efforts on the handful of platforms you know your donors already use.
-Facebook is a powerful tool, but you should also consider Twitter, Instagram, Snapchat, and more.
-Determine what kind of content you want to share; images are perfect for Instagram, just as short updates are great for Twitter.
+Facebook is a powerful tool, but you should also consider Instagram, YouTube, and even TikTok to attract a wider audience.

 - Have a strong online presence.
-Whether that means creating a Facebook page or Twitter handle, be sure you are regularly sharing meaningful content.
+Whether that means creating a Facebook page or Instagram account, be sure to regularly share meaningful content.
 It’s not enough to create a Facebook event for a campaign and share it just once.
 Create a posting schedule to ensure you’re regularly appearing in supporters’ feeds.
 Also, comment on supporters’ posts and share any posts they make about your organization to make them feel valued and appreciated as individuals.

 - Share different types of content.
-Videos and images are more effective at grabbing attention from scrolling users than simple paragraphs of text.
-Break up your posts with strong imagery and videos that demonstrate your nonprofit’s mission or highlight your particular campaign.
+Videos and images are more effective at grabbing attention from scrolling users than text alone.
+Break up your posts with strong imagery and videos that demonstrate your nonprofit’s mission or highlight your ongoing campaign.

 - Update and thank your supporters.
-As part of regularly sharing content, be sure you update your supporters on the campaigns you’re running, as well as the progress you’re making.
+As part of regularly sharing content, update your supporters on your ongoing campaigns and programs you’re running.
 Thank them individually online to show recognition and encourage others to offer their support, as well.

 - Run contests.
 How about a little friendly competition?
 Draw attention to your nonprofit with a photo contest, essay contest, or video contest where individuals can explain what your cause means to them.
-People want their content to be seen, so encourage them to post entries on your social media pages and feature the winners there, as well.
+People want their content to be seen, so encourage them to post entries on your social media pages and feature the winners there.